ComplexityGarage/Cooling-and-heating-device-based-on-a-Peltier-cell/README.md

 # ExemplaryProject2  (Title of the project)
 # Authors
-- Author 1
+- Gabriela Czerniak
-- Author 2
+- Joanna Doliwa
 # Description of the project
 Text here...
 # Science and tech used